-Changing the Station Passcode
+Changing Your Station Passcode

 You can use Remote Programming to change the station (telephone) passcode.
+See page 46 for details on setting up a station passcode for your extension.

-To change the station passcode using Remote Programming:
+To change your station passcode using Remote Programming:

 - 1. Do one of the following:

 - Call your DISA number (provided by your system administrator).
 If necessary, enter your DISA security code.

 - Use any phone on the system.

 - 2. Dial 359.

 - 3. Enter your extension number.

 - 4. Enter your passcode followed by #.

 - 5. Dial 392.

 - 6. Enter the new passcode followed by #.

 - 7. Enter the new passcode again followed by #.